shatibiswas/Flipkart-Review-Sentiment-Analysis-with-ML-VADAR-and-BERT/README.md

 [README.md](https://github.com/user-attachments/files/21590487/README.md)

+"This project performs sentiment analysis on Flipkart product reviews using multiple approaches — including traditional machine learning algorithms (Logistic Regression, Naïve Bayes, Support Vector Machines, Random Forest, etc.) and advanced deep learning techniques like BERT.
+It compares the performance of these methods to classify reviews as positive, negative, or neutral, providing insights into the most effective model for text sentiment classification."

-sentiment analysis in python using two different techniques:
+Sentiment analysis in python using different techniques:
 VADER (Valence Aware Dictionary and sEntiment Reasoner) - Bag of words approach

 Roberta Pretrained Model from 🤗

 Huggingface Pipeline

+TRADITIONAL ML ALGO

 # **Read in Data and NLTK**